 Gliclazide is contraindicated in breast-feeding mothers.
 Some sulfonylurea drugs are excreted in human milk although it is not known whether gliclazide is one of them.

-Because the potential for hypoglycemia in nursing infants may exist, the product is contraindicated in breast-feeding mothers (see CONTRAINDICATIONS).
+Because the potential for hypoglycemia in nursing infants may exist, the product is contraindicated in breast-feeding mothers (see 2 CONTRAINDICATIONS).

-Pediatrics (< 18 years of age):
+7.1.3 Pediatrics (< 18 years of age)

-Safety and effectiveness of gliclazide in children have not been established.
-Mylan-Gliclazide MR is therefore not recommended for use in children and adolescents.
+Safety and effectiveness of gliclazide in pediatrics (<18 years of age) have not been established; therefore, Health Canada has not authorized an indication for pediatric use.

-Geriatrics (\geq 65 years of age):
+7.1.4 Geriatrics (≥ 65 years of age)